 - Extensive industry experience on our audit team as outlined in our team summary, the senior members of our team have extensive experience in audits of municipal and public sector organizations.
-This experience ensures that we are well positioned to identify and discuss observations and insights that are important to you; - Current development updates-we will organize tailored information on current developments in financial reporting and other matters that are likely to be significant to the City of London and your team.
-This information will assist the City of London in proactively responding financial reporting and regulatory changes; - Involvement of KPMG specialists Our audit team is supported by specialists in income and other taxes and has available support from information risk management, valuations, and derivatives.
-Each of these specialists is available to provide insights and observations resulting from their audit support processes;
+This experience ensures that we are well positioned to identify and discuss observations and insights that are important to you; - Current development update sessions we organize and deliver tailored information on current developments in financial reporting and other matters that are likely to be significant to the City of London and your team.
+This information assists the City of London in proactively responding to and addressing financial reporting and regulatory changes; - Involvement of KPMG specialists Our audit team is supported by specialists in income and other taxes, information risk management, valuations and derivatives.
+We expect each of the specialists to provide insights and observations resulting from their audit support processes.